HasnainSolangi/GIAIC/TypeScript/onsite-classes/classes/class007-arrays-tuples/README.md

 mixedArray[1] = "grape";
 console.log("Modified mixedArray:", mixedArray);
 ```
-We demonstrate accessing and modifying elements in an array.
+I demonstrate accessing and modifying elements in an array.

 #### 4. Length of the Array
 ```typescript